Confederate Memorial Park (Marbury, Alabama): History of the home

-Funding controversies
+Lost Cause, funding controversy

+In 2018, the Anniston Star noted that visitors to the Alabama Confederate Park were greeted with the following banner: "Many have been taught the war between the states was fought by the Union to eliminate Slavery.
+THIS VIEW IS NOT SUPPORTED BY THE HISTORICAL EVIDENCE … The Southern States Seceded Because They Resented the Northern States Using Their Numerical Advantage in Congress to Confiscate the Wealth of the South to the Advantage of the Northern States."

-The property tax that funds the Confederate Widows' Pension Fund is required under the Alabama Constitution that was approved in 1901.
+The property tax that funds the Confederate Widows' Pension Fund is required under the 1901 Alabama Constitution.
 Despite attempts to cut funding for a memorial some find offensive, this has protected the Confederate Memorial Park from budget cuts, unlike other parks and historical sites in the state.
 In April 2021, during the George Floyd protests, some state lawmakers proposed allocating the same amount of money to African-American historical sites.